 Continue North on Poland Ave.
-As it crosses the overpass it becomes Alvar St. Continue North on Alavar St. to Chickasaw St. Left on Chickasaw St.
+As it crosses overpass and becomes Alavar St., note the field off to the right covered in white shells.
+These deposits resulted from a levee breach on the west side of the Industrial Canal.
+Continue North on Alavar St. to Chickasaw St. Left on Chickasaw St.